webpack/webpack.js.org/src/content/contribute/writing-a-plugin.md

         console.log('This is an example plugin!');
         console.log('Here’s the `compilation` object which represents a single build of assets:', compilation);

-        // Tune the build using the plugin API provided by webpack compilation.addModule(/* ... */);
+        // Manipulate the build using the plugin API provided by webpack compilation.addModule(/* ... */);

         callback();